Web Loom logo

 2. Test validation: Verify Zod schema validation works correctly

-3. Test state transitions: Verify setData, setLoading, setError update observables
+3. Test state transitions: Verify setData, setLoading, setError update the underlying signals

 4. Test edge cases: Invalid data, null data, schema violations